Friday, February 27, 2015

 ‘Give me the wallet now.'

 Bernadette stood up slowly and processed to the bed – appropriate ceremony and solemnity for an appearance by the wallet.
 I was about to liken the wallet to something I had recently seen at Beamish Museum, but I stopped myself.
 Dad brought the battered pouch very close to his worn out eyes, surveyed its shape and rubbed its surface.
-My mother had been instructed by him to send the wallet in with two twenty pound notes in it.
+My mother had been instructed by him to send the wallet in with two twenty pound notes in it and the thinking was that he was about to make cash gifts to my daughters.
 Bernadette was the nominated ‘keeper of the wallet’ for the day.

 Dad removed a note.
 He shook it, pulled it and creased it a little to ensure that it was a single note.
 I thought he was about to do a magic trick.
 He then held it so closely over his eyes that it resembled a little mask.
 Bernadette hovered over the bed.
 Eventually Dad gave up on his attempt to see: